How do gift card scams work?

 What to do if you've been part of a gift card scam

-It is highly likely that once you've been a victim of a gift card scam that you won't be able to recoup the funds.
+It is highly likely that you will not be able to recover the funds.
 Scammers act very quickly.

-The company can then add the scammer to a registry of known gift card scammer numbers, and they may be able to compensate you.
+Call the gift card provider immediately.
+They may be able to freeze and remaining balance and record the details for investigation.
 Keep the card and the receipt handy, if you still have them.

 If you have been a victim to gift card fraud, please get in touch with the Isle of Man Constabulary by calling 631212.
 Please also report any scam that you come across, not just gift card scams, on our Cyber Concerns Online Reporting Form.
 Reporting scams helps everyone to avoid fraud.